[Back to Academic Policies & Procedures Menu]

 The following are admission policies and requirements for students taking courses, matriculating or applying for programs offered through UMass Lowell's Division of Graduate, Online & Professional Studies (GPS).

-Undergraduate programs offered online and on campus in the evening through UMass Lowell's Division of Graduate, Online & Professional Studies have an open enrollment policy.
-Anyone may enroll in courses, while anyone with a high school diploma or equivalent may be admitted into a degree or certificate program.
-Students who wish to pursue an undergraduate certificate program, an associate's degree or a bachelor's degree must apply for admission to the program through the Division of Graduate, Online & Professional Studies.
+UMass Lowell's Division of Graduate, Online & Professional Studies permits students to take courses without being admitted into a program.
+Visiting students may register using a non-degree course registration form.
+Students who wish to pursue an undergraduate certificate program, an associate's degree or a bachelor's degree must apply for admission to the program.
+Students with a minimum of a high school diploma or equivalent may apply to a degree or certificate program; additional credentials may be required.
 Students must be admitted into a degree or certificate program to be eligible for most financial aid.

 UMass Lowell offers a wide variety of credit certificate programs that allow students to obtain marketable skills within a concentrated time frame.
 These short-term certificate programs consist of a series of courses which, when taken together, demonstrate expertise in a specific area.